 The Building. - The Seminary building consists of three parts: the administration building, the dormitory, the refectory.
 The dormitory, enlarged in 1963, can at present accommodate 104 students.
 The refectory contains the kitchen and dining hall, quarters for the maintenance staff, rooms for the kitchen help, together with a suite of guest chambers.
-In the administration building are found the library, the chapel, the classroom, faculty room and offices, gymnasium, and the archives.
+In the administration building are found the library, the chapel, the classrooms, faculty room and offices, gymnasium, and the archives.

-Library. - Earlier portions of the library, which now numbers over 14,000 volumes, came into possession of the Seminary by various donations, of which those made by Mr. F. Kieckhefer and Mrs. Jaekel deserve special mention by reason of their size and importance.
+Library. - Earlier portions of the library, which now numbers over 15,000 volumes, came into possession of the Seminary by various donations, of which those made by Mr. F. Kieckhefer and Mrs. Jaekel deserve special mention by reason of their size and importance.
 Also from the estates of Dr. F. W. A. Notz and the Rev. Theo.
 Hartwig and others the library has received several hundreds of volumes and pamphlets.
 The Synod provides for a steady, if modest, increase by purchase, granting an annual allowance from its treasury.
 This has been supplemented in recent years by a number of generous donations.
 Recently the library has received a gift of almost one thousand volumes on church architecture, church music, church history, and English literature from Mr. Paul Melcher of Chicago.

-Heretofore, the Librarian, a member of the Faculty appointed by the administrative board, supervised this feature of library work through a student assistant, appointed by the Librarian.
+Heretofore a member of the Faculty appointed by the administrative board served as Librarian assisted by a student appointed by him.
 The Periodical Librarian, a similarly appointed member of the Faculty, was in charge of the many periodicals kept by the Seminary and likewise had the help of a student assistant.
-In preparation for the new library building authorized by the Synod, the Seminary is in the process of calling the ninth faculty member as librarian.
+In preparation for the new library building authorized by the Synod, the Seminary Board has called the ninth faculty member as librarian.